-These delicious egg pastries have a slightly crispy and light flaky crust with a sweet but still pretty egg-y, custard-like insides.
+These delicious egg pastries have a slightly crispy and light flaky crust with a sweet, but still pretty egg-y, custard-like insides.
 If you don't like the taste of eggs, you probably won't like the taste of these tarts—but we do, so we did.

-Fado is the traditional Emo music of Lisbon, Portugal.
+Fado is the traditional Emo music of Lisbon Portugal.

 If that sounds about as appealing as Sudden Mariachi Band Syndrome, you can relax.
-Most Fado restaurants have signs outside that warn you of the impending sorrow before you enter, so you can steer your bachelorette party to a cheerier venue, like maybe a morgue.
+Most Fado restaurants have signs outside that warn you of the impending sorrow before you enter.
+That way, you can steer your bachelorette party to a cheerier venue, like maybe a morgue.

 The typical Fado ensemble includes a bouzouki player, a guitar player, and a male and/or female singer with no internal volume control.
 To be clear, Fado is decidedly not background music, it's an artistic performance, and its vocalists are not shy about singing over your drunk, mouthy ass (don't ask how I know).

-I gathered they were somber songs by the fact that performers were attired more appropriately for last rites than last call—male singers wore dark suits while female singers wore black, lace shawls to throw dramatically around their shoulders and put someone's eye out, so they could feel the performer's pain more viscerally.
+I gathered they were somber songs by the fact that performers were attired more appropriately for last rites than last call.
+Male singers wore dark suits, while female singers wore black, lace shawls.
+They were used to throw dramatically around their shoulders and put someone's eye out so they could feel the performer's pain more viscerally.

-While listening to the musicians play, I couldn't help recalling Monty Python's Cheese Shoppe skit where an increasingly frustrated John Cleese suddenly blurts out, “Shut that bloody bouzouki up!”
-I wasn't sure everyone in attendance knew that skit, so I didn't yell it during the performance—probably a good call, in hindsight.
+While listening to the musicians play, I couldn't help recalling Monty Python's Cheese Shoppe skit.
+In it, an increasingly frustrated John Cleese suddenly blurts out, “Shut that bloody bouzouki up!”
+I wasn't sure everyone in attendance knew that skit, so I didn't yell it during the performance.
+Probably a good call, in hindsight.

 Along those same lines, I didn't notice any Fado parties, raves, or music festivals being advertised, either.
-Most likely because being a “Fado-phile” isn't going to get anyone other than Morrissey fans laid.
+Most likely because being a “Fado-phile” isn't going to get anyone laid other than maybe Morrissey fans.

-Lisbon, Portugal is more than just a carbon-copy* of San Francisco.
+Lisbon Portugal is more than just a carbon-copy* of San Francisco.

-There's simply no way to know for certain which city came first, so let's call it a draw and say they're both fantastic cities that everyone should visit.
+There's simply no way to know for certain without Googling it, and who has time for that?
+So let's call it a draw and say they're both fantastic cities that everyone should visit.

 NEXT: Read about Lisbon's Belém District »